The Stateline Yurt

 The Stateline Yurt is only accessible from Lost Trail Ski Area.

 You will need to catch Chair 4 to get to the yurt if your reservation begins Thursday-Sunday (or during any time the ski area is operational).
-The lift stops running at 3:30 or 3:45, and you should plan to be there well in advance.
-You can purchase a one ride lift ticket for $9 during hours of operation (Thursday-Monday 9 am- 3:30 pm) or skin up from the parking lot when ski area is closed.
+The lift stops running at 3:30 or 3:45, and you should plan to be at the lift well in advance.
+You can purchase a one ride lift ticket for $13 during hours of operation (Thursday-Monday 9:30 am- 3:30 pm) or skin up from the parking lot when ski area is closed.
 Please factor this into your travel time and orientation plan.
 DO NOT TRY TO CATCH LAST CHAIR, BEING LATE CAN INTERRUPT SKI AREA OPERATIONS.

 Snowmobiles are not allowed at Lost Trail Ski Area; do not plan on using snowmobiles or asking the ski area for permission.